 (c) Pre-conditions before the execution

- When the execution of an update may affect the safety of the vehicle the vehicle manufacturer shall demonstrate how the update will be executed safely.
+ When the execution of an update may affect the safety of the vehicle, the vehicle manufacturer shall demonstrate how the update will be executed safely.
 This may be achieved through technical means and/or through a process that will require the vehicle user to provide verification that the vehicle is in a state where the update can be executed safely.

  The vehicle manufacturer shall ensure that software updates can only be executed when the vehicle has enough power to complete the update process (including that needed for a possible recovery to the previous version or for the vehicle to be placed into a safe state).